simbav911/dart-naujas-btcz.rock/content/en/news/2022-08-19-bitcoinz-on-tip-cc-discord-bot.md

 image: "/images/news/tip.cc_coming_soon-1-400x250.png"
 ---

 BitcoinZ will soon be available in Tip.cc bot, which is accessible on Discord.
 This will expand BTCZ awareness over other Discord networks which are using the Tip.cc bot.
-Tip.cc also includes several games, airdrops of hundreds of different coins, and will be able to... read more
+Tip.cc also includes several games, airdrops of hundreds of different coins, and will be able to tip or use BitcoinZ.
+Implementation is in progress, and it should be active in a week!